 Blended learning vs traditional classroom

-‘Take your books and read the first chapter.’
+‘Take out your books and read the first chapter.'
 This is a sentence you must have heard a lot of times.
-Nowadays this sentence could be replaced by ‘click on the link and follow the instructions on your laptop’.
-The first situation described is a classical learning method.
-The second situation described, is a modern learning method.
-Blended learning is a mix between a traditional classroom and modern learning method.
+Nowadays, this sentence could be replaced by ‘click on the link and follow the instructions on your laptop.’
+The first situation happens in a traditional setting.
+The second represents a modern learning method.
+Blended learning is a mix between the traditional (face-to-face) and modern (online) learning method.